Comprehensive sustainability strategy

-We focus on offering relevant products and services to our clients.
-Similar to our commitment to social and economic development through support for micro and small businesses, Bank of Palestine is equally committed to bringing about social and environmental improvements through its green loans programme.
-As its name suggests, these are loans to individuals, families, and MSMEs for projects that lead to greater water or energy efficiency, waste water treatment, and the production of renewable energy, particularly in rural Palestine.
+We focus on offering relevant products and services to our customers.
+Similar to our commitment to social and economic development through support for micro and small businesses, we are equally committed to bringing about social and environmental improvements through the Green Loans program.
+As its name suggests, these are loans granted to individuals, families, and MSMEs for projects that lead to greater water or energy efficiency, wastewater treatment, and the production of renewable energy, particularly in rural Palestine.
 The Middle East is one of the most water-stressed regions in the world.
-The World Health Organisation recommends that each person have 100 litres of water a day available.
-In Palestine, water availability is 60 litres per person, per day.
-Hence, our green loan programme is very important to the overall health of our region.
-Education is an integral part of this programme, so that people—particularly farmers—are aware of the programme and the benefits it can bring.
-To this end, Bank of Palestine conducts workshops throughout rural Palestine to explain the benefits of energy and water efficiency.
+The World Health Organization recommends that each person have 100 liters of water a day available.
+In Palestine, water availability is 60 liters per person, per day.
+Hence, our green loan program is very important to the overall health of our region.
+Education is an integral part of this program so that people - particularly farmers - are aware of the program and the benefits it can bring.
+To this end, the Bank of Palestine conducts workshops throughout rural Palestine to explain the benefits of energy and water efficiency.

-We try to ensure that our own operations are as sustainable as possible through the way our buildings are constructed and operate, through the types of products and services we offer, and in the way we work to ensure that more and more people in Palestine have access to the financing they need to be able to contribute meaningfully to the ongoing health and prosperity of Palestine.
+We try to ensure that our operations are as much sustainable as possible through the way our buildings are constructed and operated, through the types of products and services we offer, and in the way we work, to ensure that more and more people in Palestine have access to the financing they need to be able to contribute meaningfully to the health and prosperity of the economy and the developmental process in Palestine.

-Bank of Palestine strives to position itself as an international finance institution and to meet international best practices.
-For this reason, we have worked in co-operation with the International Finance Corporation (IFC) - a member of the World Bank Group - to develop an internationally acceptable risk management structure, systems, procedures, and processes, as well as to strengthen our corporate governance and risk management practices.
+Bank of Palestine strives to position itself as an international financial institution and to meet international best practices.
+For this reason, we have worked in cooperation with the International Finance Corporation (IFC) - a member of the World Bank Group - to develop an internationally acceptable risk management structure, systems, procedures, and processes, as well as to strengthen our corporate governance and risk management practices.

 Access to Finance

 Several Palestinian towns and villages are under-served by financial institutions and others are completely unbanked, restricting their economic activity.
-Widening the access to finance is a core part of our strategy.
-Bank of Palestine is committed to expanding its branch, sub-branch, ATM, and POS merchant network, not only in the main cities and towns, but in rural areas as well, where the populations have little access to banks and banking services.
+Widening Access to finance is a core part of our strategy.
+Bank of Palestine is committed to expanding its branch, sub-branch, ATM, and POS merchant network, not only in the main cities and towns but in rural areas as well, where the populations have little access to banks and banking services.

 As a service to students, we have also opened sub-branches in Palestinian universities to help meet their banking needs and to be able to expand their knowledge of the banking services we provide.